Microsoft SharePoint Designer: History

 SharePoint Designer and its sister product, Microsoft Expression Web, are successors of Microsoft FrontPage.
 While Expression Web serves as the full-featured successor to FrontPage, SharePoint Designer focuses on designing and customizing Microsoft SharePoint websites.
 For instance, it only includes SharePoint-specific site templates.
 The first version, SharePoint Designer 2007, retains more FrontPage features than Expression Web (such as web components, database, marquee, hit counter, navigation bars and map insert).

 SharePoint Designer 2007 was initially a commercial software product.
 On March 31, 2009, however, SharePoint Designer 2007 was made available as freeware.
 Microsoft released two service packs for this version: Service Pack 2 was released on April 24, 2009, while Service Pack 3 came on October 24, 2011.

 The next major version, SharePoint Designer 2010, was released to web on April 21, 2010 in two flavors for IA-32 and x64 CPUs.
 Unlike its predecessor, however, it does not operate in absence of Microsoft SharePoint Server or Microsoft SharePoint Foundation and therefore cannot be used as a generic HTML editor.

 On October 30, 2012, Microsoft released SharePoint Designer 2013.
 This is the last version of SharePoint Designer; following the announcement of SharePoint 2016 in Ignite 2015 conference, Mark Kashman, Senior Product Manager of Microsoft, revealed that a corresponding SharePoint Designer would not be released with this product.
-The last update for SharePoint Designer was released on August 2, 2016.
+The last update for SharePoint Designer was released on August 2, 2016, and was deprecated on July 14, 2026.